1-hand opening. EZY-Check color lock indicates if door is locked. 6 panels can be adjusted to desired size of enclosure.

 A “standard” gate stands approximately 30 inches tall and spans anywhere from 29 to 45 inches.
 A standard interior doorway ranges in width from 24 to 36 inches, with the most common dimensions hovering in the 28- to 32-inch zone.

 Some extra-wide baby gates can stretch six feet from left to right.
 But that’s not all.
-Through the course of our research, we actually found a gate that can stretch 192 inches across.
-This extremely large gate can also be configured as an enclosed pen.
+Some can even stretch 192 inches across to use as an enclosed pen.

 By the time your child reaches 36 inches in height, a gate isn’t likely to deter her exploratory activities.
 But if you wish to keep using a baby gate past this developmental stage anyway, you’re not alone.
 A market exists for extra-tall baby gates.
 Just look for the words “extra tall” in the product name and/or description.

 Some baby gates have vertical slats.
 If these slats are too far apart, they pose a safety threat to children and animals.
 For example, a child could inadvertently lodge her head between two slats and suffer bruising or even strangulation.
-For this reason, we urge all potential buyers to pay attention to the number of inches between each slat.
+For this reason, potential buyers should pay attention to the number of inches between each slat.
 This distance should not exceed three inches.

 Many gates sport a dual-action latch that you must push down to release the gate.
 Other latch types include a pressure-release handle and a squeezing mechanism.
 If possible, test a few different latch types at a store or a friend/relative’s home to determine which type works best for you.